About the author

 They pay a high price in other ways, including the loss of time for ‘real play’ and just being kids.
 By real play, I mean unstructured, physical play, mostly outdoors, where children follow their curiosity, and invent and enjoy spontaneous games.
 This has been shown to have profound physical, emotional and social benefits.
 Real play also develops the neural pathways upon which other forms of learning depend.
 Play facilitates critical life skills such as problem-solving, teamwork and creativity.
 Active play is the natural and primary way that children learn.

 When I was growing up, playing outside was normal.
 Not any more.
 Unilever’s Dirt is Good asked 12,000 parents around the world how long their children spend outside.
 On average, it’s no more than an hour a day, often much less.
 That’s less than half the time that maximum-security prisoners are usually allowed to spend outdoors.
-The brand filmed real prisoners in the US to find out what halving their outdoors time would mean to them.
+The brand filmed in the US to find out what halving their outdoors time would mean to them.
 Naturally, they were appalled.